 How long does it take for Spider Plant cuttings to grow roots?

-Spider Plant propagation is luckily quite a fast propagation compared to some other houseplants so you should start to see new roots growing after just a few weeks.
+Luckily it’s quite a fast process compared to some other houseplants so you should start to see new roots growing after just a few weeks.
 But it can be unpredictable so as long as your cutting looks healthy and is getting the right care, it will just be a waiting game.

 What’s the best time of year to propagate Spider Plants?

-Always start to propagate your Spider Plants in spring time, as this will give your plant plenty of warm summer months to grow.
+Always start to propagate in spring time, as this will give your plant plenty of warm summer months to grow.

 What soil should I use when I propagate my Spider Plant?